 When it comes to landscape photos, you can boldly raise ISO up to 1600 without worrying about loss of detail and the image noise.
 This is the case where D5500’s autofocus, along with continuous shooting, demonstrates decent speed and accuracy.

-Being their first DSLR with a touch screen, Nikon company succeeded at making this implementation a successful one.
+Being their first DSLR with a touch screen, the manufacturer succeeded at making this implementation a successful one.
 Its touch screen reacts very quickly, and navigating through the menu has become faster and easier.

 The only thing that bothered me a little (and probably will you too) was the lack of a GPS in this model.